 The core problem with step-by-step integration: the local velocity at $z_t$ tells you nothing about where the trajectory ends up globally.
 You have to follow it closely, one small step at a time, or you drift off course and end up somewhere wrong.
 This is expensive.

-1. Jump to the endpoint directly.
+- Jump to the endpoint directly.
 Learn a function that maps any trajectory point to $x_0$ in one shot.
-This is the consistency model idea.
+This is the consistency model [2] idea.

 Flow matching

 The velocity at any point on this path is constant: $v = x_0 - x_1$.
-This is directly computable from training pairs, no score estimation, no self-referential structure.
-You train a network to predict this velocity at every $(z_t, t)$, which is just supervised regression on a clean ground-truth target.
+It is directly computable from a training pair $(x_0, x_1)$, no integration or simulation needed.
+A neural network $v_\theta(z_t, t)$ is then trained to predict this velocity at every $(z_t, t)$, by minimising the regression loss $\lVert v_\theta(z_t, t) - (x_0 - x_1) \rVert^2$.
+Clean supervised learning against a ground-truth target.

 Scrub the demo below to watch this happen: at $t=1$ the field points toward the centroid (no cluster has been chosen), and as $t$ decreases the weights concentrate and particles fan out toward different clusters.
 Try the candidates buttons (1, 3, 5) to see how a single cluster gives a uniform field while multiple clusters force curvature.